CDOT-EDX/Project/README.md

-*last updated on November 10/2015*
+*last updated on November 16/2015*

 *experimental conditional version, needs testing*

+*new option on slideContent - `"slideEnd": true` is available to trigger slideEnd event for sure*

 *new option `"studentGraph": true` is available to show students KC scores at the end of a Snap*